-What is the hype about blue light, circadian rhythms, blue light glasses, melatonin, smart phones, ipads, computers and all LED devices?
+What is the hype about blue light, circadian rhythms, blue light glasses, melatonin, smartphones, iPads, computers, and all LED devices?
 Is it good for us?
 Is it harmful?

 Our bodies have an internal clock that in any given 24 hour period controls sleeping, waking and many other processes of our physiology.
-Daily exposure to sunlight (which contains blue light) is the stimulus that stops our circadian clock going out of balance.
+Daily exposure to sunlight (which contains blue light) is the stimulus that stops our circadian clock from going out of balance.
 It can be particularly hard for people who live in Polar Regions, where prolonged dark or prolonged light periods make it hard to regulate their body clocks.
-It can cause and create a prolonged feeling of jetlag, fatigue and sleeplessness, and you can end up performing below expectation and potentially put your health at risk.
+It can cause and create a prolonged feeling of jetlag, fatigue, and sleeplessness, and you can end up performing below expectations and potentially put your health at risk.

 - Red and irritated eyes

 *2012 VisionWatch Findings: A survey among 10,000 adults across America about their use of digital media and symptoms of visual stress, conducted by The Vision Council.